malayjoshi13/GSoC2022_OligoFinder/README.md

   - manual curation + curator verified auto-tags improvise BOWs to be used in next cycle,
   - comparison between auto-tags and manual-tags in each cycle tells how smart BOW has become because larger number of auto-taggings BOW can do, shows its higher performance,
   - analysis of manual-tags of each cycle tells how many True positive have increased due to better BOWs and better oligo extraction script.
 It also tells where oligo extraction script can be further improvised.

+## 6) Work overview

+passing arguments in configure file (made changes in configure.py, oligo_extract.py, tfidfbowcreator.py, tfidfbowTpFp.py, added sentenceprocessor.py)

+pipeline for BOW to update continously (changes oligo_extract.py, Tfidfcreator)

+#### 6.1) Implementation of RegEx rules (present inside `RegexRules`) folder to extract sequences following structure of Oligonucletides

+  - Link to the PR - [#4](https://github.com/malayjoshi13/GSoC2022_OligoFinder/pull/4), [#5](https://github.com/malayjoshi13/GSoC2022_OligoFinder/pull/5),
+  - Overview -
+    - Created Regex rules bw_brackets.py, check_alpha_num_specialchk.py, combine_oligo_parts.py, combine_rules.py.
+    - Created a class for representing an order polytope.
+    - Implemented membership, boundary and reflection oracles.
+Also implemented their optimized versions for accelerated billiard walks which rely on preprocessing to speed up the oracles.
+    - Added unit tests and examples for both the classes.
+- add pictures and ss

+More examples for overview

+Input pipeline

+Having an efficient input pipeline is a necessity for training on powerful hardware like TPUs.
+Thus, I spent a lot of time creating and optimizing the input pipeline. tf.data is a boon for such tasks and it took away most of the painpoints.
+However, the challenge was to augment the data as fast as possible.
+It all came down to the subtleties of the preprocessing functions.
+Which augmentation should be aaplied first?
+What parts can be added to the model itself?
+Is I/O the most time-consuming?
+The answers to all of these questions came with increased performance.
+It is noteworthy that tf.image and tfa made it a breeze to experiment with different setups.

+Model implementation

+RegNetY is originally implemented in PyTorch by Facebook AI Research in their repository pycls.
+It was crucial that the model was as close to the original implementation.
+This would greatly affect the accuracy of the models.
+Thus, we implemented the models with extreme care to ensure that the architecture was as close to the original one.

+Training

+Training and evaluation of the model was the most interesting part of the project.
+It included finding the perfect setup which suited the model and gave the best accuracy.
+During the training, we fixated on the hyperparameters which resulted in the best performance and started improving from there.
+Iteratively and progressively, we were able to get substantial gains.
+It was common to go back to the model implementation and input pipeline to check their correctness and improve them.
+We left no stone unturned.
+However, I was unable to obtain the accuracies mentioned by the authors, even after rigourous debugging.
+The following accuracies were obtained after substantial experimentation.
+I finally fixed upon using AdamW as the optimizer and keeping rest the same as the paper.
+This gave good performance boosts.
+I will continue to explore and try to improve the accuracy as far as possible.
+Validation accuracies of models:

 ## 6) Results